 Up until recently, I focused on deep reinforcement learning for robotics and robotics for deep reinforcement learning (see what I did there), specifically, applying evolutionary computation to make deep reinforcement learning more reliable when applied to indoor robot navigation.
 More recently, I have expanded this to embodied AI, social robot navigation, and language model planning.

 That Thing We Call Living

 I have a long love of science fiction conventions, and I’ve spoken at cons on the Mars Desert Research Project, on the science of airships, on the theory of steampunk, and many other topics.

 As a former Atlantan, I have a special relationship to Dragon Con: I’ve been attending it since forever.
 I found my publisher for FROST MOON, Bell Bridge Books, at Dragon Con’s Writing Track, and my story “Steampunk Fairy Chick” in the UnCONventional anthology is set at Dragon Con.

-I live in San Jose with my wife and cats but my heart will always belong in Atlanta.
+I live in South Carolina with my wife and cats but my heart will always belong in Atlanta.

 I hope you enjoy your stay on my blog!